Public works: Minister's Budget Speech

-Honourable chairperson and members of the Portfolio Committee on Public Works
+Honourable Members of the Portfolio Committee on Public Works

 Ladies and gentlemen